 Lemah Mountain + Upper Lemah Meadows Camp

-I awoke early this morning but felt lazy after yesterday’s climb.
-So I decided to relax and mosey my way out whenever.
-Plus, I used the windy morning as my excuse to bum around until the sun came into the meadow.
+I woke up early but felt lethargic after the previous day’s climb.
+So I decided to take my time and head back to the PCT whenever I felt like it.
+The windy morning was also my excuse to linger until the sun reached the meadow.

-I started moving at 9 AM to make the one mile to the trail.
-I thought I wouldn’t have issues retracing my steps, but I lost the path again in a few places.
-After crossing Lemah Creek, I returned to the PCT after a short scramble.
+I began moving at 9 AM, covering the one mile back to the trail.
+Although I expected no problem retracing my steps, I still lost the path in a few places.
+After crossing Lemah Creek, a short scramble then brought me back to the beaten path.

 See more trip photos here.